If you like spicy flavors, then you need to try wasabi microgreens!

 The most common question we receive concerning the blackout is when to end it and place the microgreens under lights.

-We wish there was a set time, but there are so many variables such as temperature, moisture, humidity, and even seed genetics that we can provide some keys to help you know when the time is right.
+We wish there were a set time, but there are so many variables, such as temperature, moisture, humidity, and even seed genetics; we can provide some keys to help you know when the time is right.

 Removing Wasabi Microgreens From the Blackout

-With the weighted method, it's better to remove the weight sooner than leave it on too long.
+With the weighted method, removing the weight sooner is better than leaving it on too long.
 But the seedlings can grow quite a bit under the weight, as the photo shows below.

 With the domed method, it’s easier to tell when to remove the dome.
 Remove the dome once the seedlings have reached the top.

-Below is a photo of wasabi mustard seedlings after 3-days grown using both methods.
-The weighted method is on the left and those grown under a dome on the right.
+Below is a photo of wasabi mustard seedlings after 3-days growing using both methods.
+The weighted method is on the left, and those grown under a dome on the right.